This Is How Goats Suffer and Die for Mohair Sweaters and Hats

 Neglect

 Angora goats are so sensitive to temperature differences that summer winds and rain can kill them, even when temperatures aren’t low.
 Shearing them in the winter causes many goats to die of pneumonia.
 They also experience high mortality rates when they’re left without shelter after shearing, which many of them are.
 One worker told PETA Asia’s eyewitness that in just one weekend, 40,000 goats died of exposure across South Africa.
-Another said that up to 80 percent of goats die after shearing on some farms.
+Another said that up to 80% of goats die after shearing on some farms.

 After shearing, angora goats lack the covering that they need to avoid the deadly effects of becoming chilled.
-They are often rapidly shorn in as little as five minutes, which can lead to bloody wounds.
+They’re often rapidly shorn in as little as five minutes, which can lead to bloody wounds.
 (Workers left a covering of hair on the backs of the goats seen here, as they were shorn in the winter, but it will still be difficult for the animals to retain their natural insulation.
 Unlike sheep, goats do not carry layers of body fat.)

 Slaughter